rafaeldevvv/rafaeldevvv/README.md

 - 👋 Hi, I’m @rafaeldevvv
 - 👀 I’m interested in mangas, animes, basketball, movies, series, games, calisthenics and, of course, technologies.
-- 🌱 I’m currently learning react.
+- 🌱 I’m currently learning OOP.
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me: https://www.instagram.com/rafaeldevvv/